datocms/structured-text/packages/html-to-structured-text/README.md

 <details>
   <summary>Split a node that contains an image.</summary>

-In Dast images can be presented as `Block` nodes but these are not allowed inside of `ListItem` nodes (ul/ol lists).
+In `dast` images can be presented as `Block` nodes but these are not allowed inside of `ListItem` nodes (ul/ol lists).
 In this example we will split the list in 3 pieces and lift up the image.

 The same approach can be used to split other types of branches and lift up nodes to become root nodes.